 A deep dive into the world of deep listening

-It comes from music scholar and composer Pauline Oliveros and has been embraced by musicians all over the world, including Calgary electronic musician Sarah Davachi.
-She gives us a q gateway to deep listening and explains why it's a valuable tool in an increasingly loud world.
+Deep listening comes from music scholar and composer Pauline Oliveros and has been embraced by musicians all over the world, including Calgary electronic musician Sarah Davachi, who joined us to explain why it's a valuable tool in an increasingly loud world.

 — Produced by Elaine Chau